k2view-academy/K2View-Academy/articles/02_fabric_architecture/06_cassandra_keyspaces_for_fabric.md

 By default, the system DB it is set to Cassandra.

-When working with a non-Cassandra System DB, like SQLite or PostgreSQL, the follows shall be set at config.ini:
+When working with a non-Cassandra System DB, like SQLite or PostgreSQL, the following should be set in config.ini:

 * Populate the parameter values included in `[system_db]` section, which introduced in Fabric V7.2.
-If you use Cassandra as system DB, then you can ignore this section.
+If you use Cassandra as System DB, then you can ignore this section.

 * Set the `SERVER_AUTHENTICATOR` config parameter's value to be 'fabric' (default value is 'cassandra') .
 For more information about `SERVER_AUTHENTICATOR` config options read [here](/articles/26_fabric_security/13_user_IAM_configiration.md#server_authenticator-configuration).
-Note: When using Cassandra as the System DB, 'fabric' may also be used as an authenticator.
+Note: When using Cassandra as System DB, 'fabric' may also be used as an authenticator.